What is a Personal Loan?

 How to Apply to a Personal Loan

-Use this calculator to help determine how much you’re comfortable borrowing and gauge your monthly payment.
+Use this calculator to help determine how much you are comfortable borrowing and gauge your monthly payment.
 Pre-qualify with a reputable lender committed to working with you to secure the best rate possible.

-As you consider your options, here is what you’ll need to be prepared.
+As you consider your options, here is what you will need to be prepared.

 Checklist to Apply for a Personal Loan